incubyte/incubyte.github.io/content/blog/ruby-boolean.md

 => false
 irb> false ^ true
 => true

 ```

 It is evident from the above snippets that true and false share exactly opposite behaviour.
 There is nothing common between them (except the methods that are common to all `objects`) for us to move it to a single `Boolean` class.

+#### To sum it up

 `true` and `false` are also, in fact, the very opposite of each other by nature.
-Something can be true or not true i.e. `false` acting as its antithesis.
+Something can be true or not true i.e. `false` its antithesis.
 If there is nothing similar between two objects, then what is the point of grouping them?
 Thus, there is no common class for `true` and `false` in Ruby.

-There remains yet a mention of the special class `NilClass`
+**There remains yet a mention of the special class `NilClass`**
 `nil` value means nothing, nada, devoid of everything.
 If there is nothing, then you don't do anything and so, it is treated as `false`.

 > But why not 0 then?